huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_throttling_policy.md

 * `period_unit` - (Optional, String) Specifies the time unit for limiting the number of API calls.
   The valid values are *SECOND*, *MINUTE*, *HOUR* and *DAY*, default to *MINUTE*.

-* `max_app_requests` - (Optional, Int) Specifies the maximum number of times the API can be accessed by an app within the same period.
-  The value of this parameter must be less than or equal to the value of `max_user_requests`.

-* `max_ip_requests` - (Optional, Int) Specifies the maximum number of times the API can be accessed by an IP address within the same period.
-  The value of this parameter must be less than or equal to the value of `max_api_requests`.

-* `max_user_requests` - (Optional, Int) Specifies the maximum number of times the API can be accessed by a user within the same period.
-  The value of this parameter must be less than or equal to the value of `max_api_requests`.

 * `user_throttles` - (Optional, List) Specifies an array of one or more special throttling policies for IAM user limit.
   The `throttle` object of the `user_throttles` structure is documented below.